 I still see myself sitting on the bench outside the hospital.
 I cried a bit.
 But to be honest, that was the only time.
 I think my mother has cried much and much more about the situation than I have 🙂

-I quit my studies at the conservatory of The Hague and moved back to Belgium.
+I quit my studies at the conservatory and moved back to Belgium.
 A few months later, I solved the issue myself and it took me exactly 1 day.
 On that day, I said to myself: “From now on, I’m not going to do anymore what other people want me to do, or what I think that they want me to do.
 Instead of trying to point my voice in a certain direction, I’m going to listen to my voice and follow the direction she is leading me to.”
 For the first time since I had started voice lessons, I made true contact with my voice without having a certain goal in mind.
 You might say without forcing her down the road I thought was the right one, because my teacher had told me so.

 I only focused on 2 things.